department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### What if the nearest VA location can’t provide the services I need?

-Your VA provider will work with you to make sure you get the care you need.
-You may need to go to another VA location or to a local VA community care provider.
-VA community care providers have contracts with us to provide care to Veterans.
+We may refer you to a community provider.
+Your eligibility for community care will be based on your specifics needs and circumstances.
+Your VA provider will work with you to determine if you're eligible.
 [Learn more about VA community care](https://www.va.gov/COMMUNITYCARE/index.asp).

 </div>